Why the Uniforms Had to Change on Star Trek: Discovery — Again

 The uniforms on the various Star Trek shows hold special significance.
 True fans can pick up on the most minor changes in the actors’ costumes and immediately know which season (and sometimes which episode) they are watching.
 For example, the famous uniforms on Star Trek: The Next Generation are divided mainly between the first two seasons and the last five.
 Collarless at the start, collared at the end.

 Fans cannot forget the name Robert Fletcher who created the iconic “Monster Maroon” look for the TOS film series.
-Please note that while Fletcher created the look for Starfleet, the Vulcans, and Romulans for much of the film franchise, he also created the gray pajama look for Star Trek: The Motion Picture.
+While Fletcher created the look for Starfleet, the Vulcans and the Romulans for much of the film franchise, he also created the gray pajama look for Star Trek: The Motion Picture.
 These were the uniforms that George Takei once cited as the least favorite outfit.

 “Grown men and women couldn’t answer Mother Nature’s call,” said Takei, “without our dressers following us into the men’s room or the ladies’ room.”